Smart businesses know that people, especially millennials and Gen Z, are increasingly concerned about the environment.

 Another study concluded that the Internet is responsible for almost 1 billion tonnes of CO2 emissions.

-A number of web hosting companies are trying to reduce the impact websites have on the planet.
+Some web hosting companies are trying to reduce the impact websites have on the planet.
 Some of these companies purchase carbon offsets

 Consider hosting your site with a provider that works to be more sustainable and eco-friendly.